spacehare/quake-maps/maps/qbjr_rabbit/qbjr_rabbit.md

 - some minor geo/brushwork changes
 - refactored all the entities (enemies, weapons, armor, ammo, etc)
 - altered some secrets
-- there is a bug present where you will end up with more kills than the max kill count. you might see 257/250 kills. i think this is a bug with the mod? or something? i don't know how to fix it, at least

 # DON'T WORRY — BE FURRY